eduardo-escoto/eduardo.wtf/README.md

 - [ ] remark gfm for footnotes
 - [ ] rehype citation for bib with citations
 - [x] change from prism to shikiji
+- [ ] Count only draft = false posts in tag counts